tan-zhuoting/Final-Project/README.md

 - Today I fixed the issue of inifinite loop!
 It turned out to just be a small bug that I forgot to delete one of the while loop.
 - However, like the case in `IR`, the display on my console is still pretty bad that it does not show the special character.
 - We have covered how to use Qt, that makes me really want to make a Qt for my IR search function too.
 I want to try to do that if there is extra time left to enhance my project.

+### Day 13
+- After trying to ask the TA and my CS major friends, I have finally solved the display problem!
+Yay!
+- This is because my console does not show `UTF-8` characters.
+I solved this by adding `system("chcp 65001")` so that my console is showing the correct things now!
+I can finally use the IR feature correctly to predict functional groups.
+- I created another repository to develop the Qt app for my `IRResolver` feature, but I am not sure how to add that to this repository, maybe I will just `colone` and `push` again to here, or I have read about the `sub-module` in git, it can basically create a sub-repository under this one.
+I will figure out how to do that.
+For now, I will just update my progress on the Qt app here.